Warner Bros. Pictures: As part of Warner Bros. Discovery (2022–present)

 On June 8, COO Carolyn Blackwood announced that she was stepping down as well.

 Steve Spira returned as president of business affairs for Warner Bros. in June 2022; De Luca and Abdy took over from Emmerich in July 2022.
 Former president Alan Horn was appointed as a consultant for WBD President David Zaslav, working with De Luca and Abdy.

 In August 2022, Warner Bros.
 Pictures entered into a multi-year contract to distribute MGM films outside the United States, including on home entertainment.
 This contract included joint participation by both companies in marketing, advertising, publicity, film distribution, and relationship with exhibitors for future MGM titles.
 That same month, the studio's plans for film distribution were revised, with increased reliance on theatrical releases rather than releases on HBO Max only.

 Walter Hamada, the president of DC Films, stepped down on October 19, 2022.
 President of Production & Development Courtenay Valenti departed on October 28 and was replaced by Jesse Ehrman.
 On June 9, 2023, the Warner Bros.
 Pictures Group was renamed as the Warner Bros.
 Motion Picture Group.

+In March 2022, Warner Bros. soft launched a campaign for its centennial in 2023, with the tagline "100 Years of Storytelling".
+In December 2022, the centennial campaign was launched with the new tagline "Celebrating Every Story", which will include commemorative initiatives across all Warner Bros. divisions and properties.
+The campaign utilizes a commemorative logo featuring an updated shield by Chermayeff & Geismar & Haviv (first introduced in the Warner Bros.
+Discovery logo), which was revised with a softer appearance, thicker outlines, and a return to using blue and gold as its corporate colors (if not rendered in different colors or textures to suit a specific property).
+The updated shield is used as a secondary logo, and is used concurrently with the 2019 logo (which is the main and primary logo) since May 2023.
+As part of the 100th anniversary campaign, the studio released new short features for the Max streaming service that recreates Warner Bros. classics with a focus on diversity.
+In November 2022, James Gunn and Peter Safran became the co-chairpersons and CEOs of DC Films, which was renamed to DC Studios.
+The studio also become an independent division of Warner Bros.
+Discovery.